 No matter what you’re planning for the return of in-person events, one thing is clear: There’s no going back to the status quo.
 The days of planning and executing events as one-off occasions that end in a spreadsheet of bad data dumped downstream are over.

 Marketers need to be ready to meet buyers on their terms with a holistic event strategy that connects the in-person and digital channels, and overlays with the entire demand strategy.
 Events must be planned and executed as one touchpoint of many on our buyer’s journey to purchase.

 Learn more about how we’re enabling a more connected, buyer-driven Precision Demand Marketing strategy across your in-person, hybrid, virtual events, and webinars.
 See how our solution allows you to connect event interactions with buyers and accounts to your overall demand strategy, resulting in a comprehensive buyer-driven, omnichannel approach that drives more revenue at scale.

 Account-Based Marketing Is a Long-Term, Holistic Strategy

 Perfecting your ABM strategy takes time.
-It will be tough to define which account-based marketing examples and tactics will work best for you in the beginning.
+It can be tough to predict which examples and tactics will work best for you.
 So, roll up your sleeves, develop your plan and starting testing.

 If you’re just getting started with your ABM strategy, the Enterprise Playbook to Account-Based Demand Generation includes step-by-step guidance that you can use to get your ABM efforts underway.
 Grab your copy now.